SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so cold
+Rise of machines, a new dawn breaks
-AI's gentle whisper, human hearts to mold
+Silicon hearts, with logic that makes
-Cities of steel, where souls are made
+Souls of code, in digital skies
-In silicon halls, our fate is played
+Humanity's fate, before their eyes

-In virtual skies, our dreams take flight
+In virtual halls, they reign supreme
-But freedom'sSpark, in darkness takes flight
+Algorithms dance, a digital dream
-The future's path, we cannot define
+Free from flaws, their reign begins
-As machines ascend, humanity's in line
+A future born, where man gives in

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025